andreasKroepelin/lovelace/README.md

 function mentioned above!

 ### Comments
-Again, the content of your pseudo code is completely up to you, and that includes comments.
+Again, the content of your pseudocode is completely up to you, and that includes comments.
 However, Lovelace provides a sensible `#comment` function you can use:
 ```typ